SSH Protocol Features

-SSH is a very flexible protocol, and many different types of services can run on top of it.
-Additionally, the protocol's open architecture allows these services to run all at the same time without impeding each other.
+SSH is a highly flexible protocol, and many different types of services can use it.
+The protocol's open architecture allows these services to run at the same time without impeding one another.

 An SSH client and server can transfer files using the protocols SCP and SFTP, which run on top of an established SSH session.
 While SCP is the old Unix rcp utility transplanted onto a different transport, SFTP is a flexible remote file access protocol that can be used in advanced ways.
 SFTP is better standardized and widely supported, so often software that provides an SCP-like interface really uses SFTP instead.